-The Monterey Bay Region has, for decades, been producing new housing at a rate far below the gradual increase in demand.
+For decades the Monterey Bay Region has been producing new housing at a rate far below the gradual increase in demand.
 Insufficient supply results in extremely high rents and homes that are simply unaffordable for the majority of residents.
 In Monterey County, an individual earning the mean wage would need to work 1.8 full-time jobs to afford a two-bedroom apartment in our county at the fair market rate.
 Housing costs drive the prices of everything else in Monterey County up as service providers of child care, retail and food build these housing costs into their prices.
 Expensive housing results in long commutes, traffic, or over-crowding in homes.
 53% of farmworkers have non-family members living with them in the same dwelling with 3.4 additional male household members per dwelling.

 UWMC is confronting the housing crisis by working to develop affordable housing developments as well as supporting strategies that mitigate homelessness.

 Our Housing Strategies

 UWMC is focusing on Accessory Dwelling Units (ADUs) as a way to expand affordable housing within Monterey County.
 Learn more.